solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 a little farther on, when I come to speak of the same compound as obtained from the black or carbonaceous meteorites.

-Action of strong nitric acid on the graphite.—Strong nitric acid, poured upon the powdered graphite that had been treated with ether and bi-sulphide of carbon acted vigorously upon the sulphide of iron mixed with it, and after digestion for some
+Action of strong nitric acid on the graphite.---Strong nitric acid, poured upon the powdered graphite that had been treated with ether and bi-sulphide of carbon acted vigorously upon the sulphide of iron mixed with it, and after digestion for some